 The first weeks of the war, waged on Ukraine by Russia, were extremely difficult for the Kharkiv School of Architecture (KhSA).
 Everyone had to escape the hell into which our city had been turned.
 Our teachers and students are now relatively safe.
-Almost everyone fled Kharkiv; some are still on their way to a place of safety.
+Almost everyone fled Kharkiv.

 We also strive to become a platform for communication and dialogue between our international friends and collaborators, aiming to rethink and recover Kharkiv and other destroyed cities after the war.

-The school is now reformatting its curriculum, and we have resumed online learning.
-It is not easy, as many of our students and faculty do not have stable internet connection.
+The first few weeks after the resumption of study, the school worked online.
+It wasn’t easy, as many of our students and faculty do not have stable internet connection.
 We are all involved in volunteering to help our fellow citizens at this time of great need.
-Several of our students and staff have joined the defense forces and the army.
+Several of our students and staff have joined the defence forces and the army.
 Nevertheless, teaching and learning needs to continue despite this war.
 Ukraine will need architects and built environment professionals to rebuild its cities for its citizens.
 This is why KhSA is joining forces with a range of collaborators and supporters in Ukraine and across the world.
 And it is why we are focusing our energy on adapting the skills we need to the reality of the present situation – one requiring shelter and housing, short- and long-term accommodation, and the reconstruction of society and its citizen and civic spaces.

 We are certain of Ukraine’s victory!
 Therefore, despite the horrors of this war, we have been working closely together with local professionals and the wider architectural community to plan the reconstruction of our country.